heatmiser328/lb.react/README.md

 #### A note on the UI design
 The goal was to have each "activity" represented entirely in it's own view; no pop ups (aside from the numeric keypad) or tedious navigation necessary to complete a game function.
 The layout was targeted to a 7 inch tablet (because that's what I like on my game table!).
 The side effect is, it does not scale down well to a phone; just can't cram all of the information into such a small area.

+The "advanced" UI relies on the special rules and charts for a game.
+That is a lot of boring data entry, so only a sub-set of games are represented.
+As more make it to the table, more of the data entry will be completed.
+So as to still support the games that have not been "databased", a "basic" UI is presented when the full UI cannot be used.

 Now, on with the show...